 What is the ‘blue pencil test’?

 As already mentioned the courts are reluctant to introduce new wording or limitations.
-However, they will remove provisions from the covenant if there is no need to add new wording and removing the unenforceable wording does not change the nature of the employment contract.
+However, they can remove void provisions from the covenants, leaving the remaining provisions intact and enforceable, but only if removing the unenforceable wording does not change the nature of the employment contract.
 This is the ‘blue pencil test’.

 What is Garden Leave?